yukulehe/gazpar2mqtt/README.md

 ## Changelogs :

 - v0.7.x :
   - Retrieve published measures to supplier
+  - Write to Influxdb v2
 - v0.6.x :
   - Implementation of a sqlite database
   - Addition of converter factor from Grdf